MicrosoftDocs/defender-docs/defender/threat-intelligence/gathering-threat-intelligence-and-infrastructure-chaining.md

    - *mypiltow[.]com*
 6. Go back to the **Intel explorer** search bar, select **All** in the dropdown, and query *mypillow[.]com* again.
 7. Select the **Host pairs** tab of the search results.
-Host pairs reveal connections between websites that traditional data sources, such as passive domain name system (pDNS) and WHOIS, wouldn’t surface.
+Host pairs reveal connections between websites that traditional data sources, such as passive domain name system (pDNS) and WHOIS, wouldn't surface.
 They also let you see where your resources are being used and vice-versa.
 8. Sort the host pairs by **First seen**, and filter by *script.src* as the **Cause**.
 Page over until you find host pair relationships that took place in October 2018.
 Notice that *mypillow[.]com* is pulling content from the typosquatted domain, *mypiltow[.]com* on October 3-5, 2018 through a script.

     :::image type="content" source="/defender/threat-intelligence/media/tutorial-infra-chain-mypillow-host-pair.png" alt-text="Tutorial InfraChain My Piltowcom Reputation." lightbox="/defender/threat-intelligence/media/tutorial-infra-chain-mypillow-host-pair.png":::